nais/handbook/docs/administrative/nais-system/initiatives.md

 ### Essence

-The essence should describe is the core idea and purpose of the initiative.
+The essence should describe the core idea and purpose of the initiative.
 This should be clear and concise, and ensures that you have solid understanding of the problem.

 In addition this helps the working group make scoping decisions along the way.